-How can you pay for health insurance and what are the benefits of each payment method?
+How you pay for private health insurance can affect the overall cost of your cover.

 One of the important issues to consider when taking out health insurance is how to pay your premiums.
 There are several payment methods and also payment frequency options available, and the premium payment choices you make can even affect the total cost of cover.